Parallel Postulate

 Why can't the uniqueness be proven?

-In trying to prove that exactly one parallel can be drawn through a point external to a given line - as Euclid claimed and intuition seemed to support - mathematicians also explored what would happen if this rule were altered.
+In trying to prove that exactly one parallel passes through a point external to a given line (uniqueness), as Euclid claimed and as intuition suggested, mathematicians even experimented with altering the postulate itself.

-These discoveries, made in the 19th century, led to the development of non-Euclidean geometries, each based on a different version of the parallel postulate:
+These efforts eventually gave rise, in the 19th century, to the development of non-Euclidean geometries, where the fifth postulate is replaced with a different assumption:

-The emergence of non-Euclidean geometries demonstrated that the concept of space is not absolute.
-Space can be modeled in fundamentally different yet equally valid ways, with profound implications for both mathematics and physics.
+More broadly, the emergence of non-Euclidean geometries demonstrated that the very concept of space is not absolute, and that space itself can be conceptualized in multiple, equally valid ways - an insight with far-reaching consequences for both mathematics and physics.